 “Artificial Intelligence Improvisation“, by Kate Pettigrew for London Pub Theatres, 1 August 2017.
 “It is always interesting when something different is tackled in theatre and Artificial Intelligence Improvisation does just that.”

 Albert and A.L.Ex selected at “Comedians to watch in 2017“, interviewed by Holly Bartolo for The Phoenix Remix (Comedy, Music and everything else in between).
 Our discussion was about building the artificial intelligence behind A.L.Ex, handling technical disasters on stage, finding inspiration in public solitude and inspiration from excited friends, my ongoing collaboration and ambitious projects with Kory Mathewson and the growing UK improv scene.

-HumanMachine actively tweets (@PiotrImprov and @korymath) and posts show updates @humanmachineimprov.
-If you want to stay in touch or book a show with HumanMachine, you can also contact us through this form:
+HumanMachine actively tweets (@PiotrImprov and @korymath) and posts show updates @humanmachineimprov and @ImproboticsLtd (FB) and @Improbotics (Twitter).
+If you want to stay in touch or book a show with HumanMachine, you can also write to us at:

 contact [symbol that translates as "monkey" in Polish] improbotics.org